tovam/unacalc/README.md

 - Use the buttons to input numbers and operators.
 - The result is automatically calculated and displayed in the result field.
 - Use the "in" keyword to convert units (e.g., `100 m in cm`).
-- Press the "=" button or hit Enter to evaluate the expression.

 ## Example Expressions